bozhidarzlatev/booklet/README.md

 # booklet
 SoftUni Project Defense - Regular Exam

+Please read: App is not 100% done, i didn't manage to implement all the features.
+Currently it's 23:15 and i am writing you some notes!
+State managment is bad, i think i know what is the problem - but don't have the time to deal with it.
+As some core functionalities were not implemented i decided to do them instead.
+When you are in profile view and refresh the app, detail are missing.
+I think it is beacaus the BehaviorSubject refreshes and the view get's the info before it can populate again.
+I fixed this issue in some places but didn't manage to do it on a globale scale.
+Some other menues are missing - i note them with //TO DO - maybe i missed someone, sorry!

+App i based on MEASN Stack and you will need a MongoDB, i didn't provide a database to load.... no time.

+To run the app please follow the instructions
+Open new terminal:
+    -cd rest-api
+    -npm i
+    -npm run dev / npm start

+Open new terminal
+    - cd booklet-app
+    or use cd ../ from the previous dir
+    -npm i
+    -ng serve

 Hi there!
 My name is Bozhidar Zlatev and this is my project for the Angular Course - oct 2024.
 My project is about an online bookstore - booklet, where there should be functionalities / i've i implement them correctly ;) / as:
     * Guest and user views